My work

 What I do: a few thoughts

-Context: Content freshness initiative/project, to ensure content is accurate and up to date.
-This was one work item with 10 articles among the 146 article reviews and revisions and 107 video reviews I did.
+Context: The following examples highlight work to review and update articles and videos for the Microsoft content freshness initiative/project, to ensure content is accurate and up to date.
+These examples are from one work item with 10 articles among the 146 article reviews and revisions and 107 video reviews I did.

 Note: These were from 1/15/2025, and articles are reviewed and modified as needed, so there might’ve been revisions (including title changes) after I’d worked on them.